 “Let’s try this new arrangement and see how it works for us.
 Let’s talk again in a few weeks and see if we need to modify anything.”

 “I am open to suggestions if this doesn’t resolve it for us.
 We can continue to work together to find the best solution.”

 Talk about the use of the common area for special occasions.
 Planning early is going to prevent problems from developing.
 There may be events where you want that space to yourself.
 Likewise, your roommate may have the same idea.
 Talk about special occasions so they aren’t a problem down the road.

-If you already know that your schedules will most-likely bring up some difficulties you should avoid to accept them as a roommate right away.
+If you already know that your schedules will most likely bring up some difficulties you should avoid accepting them as a roommate right away.

 What to Say:

 “We need a plan to handle special occasions.
 What if we discuss them as they come up?
 Then we can both evaluate our schedule and see how we can accommodate the request?”

 “When there is a special occasion, one of us may wish to have more time in the common area.
 I don’t have a problem with that, do you?
 How should we ensure that can happen easily for us?”

 “Next weekend would you mind if I had extra time in the common area?
 I would appreciate it if you can work with me on this.”